Golden Falls hydroelectric power station

 Golden Falls hydroelectric power station is a hydroelectric plant located on the River Liffey in County Kildare, Ireland.
 It is owned and operated by the ESB Group.

 Construction

 Golden Falls hydroelectric plant is located downstream of the larger Pollaphuca hydroelectric power station as part of the River Liffey Scheme.
 The concrete dam is 320 ft long is fitted with three gates, each of which is 23 ft wide.
 The dam has an average head of 17.4 m.
-The dam creates a balancing reservoir between the plant and the larger one upstream and has helped to reduce the risk of flooding.
+The dam creates a compensation reservoir with a surface area of approximately 256,000 square metres (measured from satellite imagery).

 Generating capacity

 The plant consists of a single turbine rated at 4 MW manufactured by English Electric.
 It spins at 187.5 r.p.m. and feeds a 5,000 kVA English Electric three phase alternator running at 10.5 kV.
 The average output for the station is 9 GWh a year.